 At last, the whole game will boil down to paying a sum of money for a particular purpose or another, once it comes to that keep off immediately.
 And if your account detail is asked for whatever reason never give it out.

 Scammers are on several dating websites looking for hookups.
 No matter how real they may sound, you must be very careful, and make sure you never get emotional for online love.

-Most of the scammers use fake profile, few of them may use their real profile.
-Even if you meet them one-on-one, or make use of video call, it still does not prove they are genuine.
+Most of the scammers use fake profiles, few of them may use their real profiles.
+Even if you meet them one-on-one, or make use of video calls, it still does not prove they are genuine.

 If you end up having an emotional connection with them, then they can easily; fraud, kidnap, abuse, blackmail, or gain access to your data.

 There are lots of fake online stores; some of them have a unique design and some are cloned to look like a trusted online store.

 Always be sure of the URL you are buying from – some URL seems very similar but not the same, take for example: “www.jumia.com.ng” is different from “www.jumai.com.ng” and “www.jumia.com” its confusing isn’t it.

 Scammers can create a fake website and maybe send a convincing email.
 For instance; “buy today at 80% discount”.

 If you click and try to make purchases, they will receive all your payment details in their back-end and redirect you to the original website.

 You may end up thinking it’s a network issue as you have been redirected, not knowing that you have been scammed.